sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 ## Building from ground up

-`flow` and `pipe` may be very useful when building.
-But putting a certain shape on the function they encourage us to think in algorythms, where data flows from top to bottom without branching.
-Let's see another example.
+`flow` and `pipe` may be very useful when building new complex functions from scratch.
+By putting a certain shape on the function they encourage us to think in algorythms, where data flows from top to bottom without branching.
+Let's see an example of that.

 We want to get an average age of our nonadult users.
 Let's start with a function declaration.
 We don't know our inputs yet, but we know what we want to get: a single number.
 We can also scaffold our function with flow.